South Carolina drug rehab

 Our drug rehab in South Carolina provides clients with all the tools and resources they need to achieve and sustain lasting recovery.
-We offer a full range of treatment options at our Hilton Head treatment center, including medically supervised detoxification, residential care, partial hospitalization, and outpatient programs.
+We offer a full range of treatment options at our East Coast locations, including medically supervised detoxification, residential care, partial hospitalization, and outpatient programs.
 We also care for clients who have co-occurring mental health issues, like PTSD and depression.

 If you or someone you know is struggling with drug addiction, please reach out to our support team at 866-470-2187.
 Our addiction specialists are available to provide confidential help 24 hours a day, 7 days a week.